lordspline/druid/docs/operations/dump-segment.md

   -->

-The DumpSegment tool can be used to dump the metadata or contents of an Apache Druid segment for debugging purposes.
+The DumpSegment tool can be used to dump the metadata or contents of an Apache Robux segment for debugging purposes.
 Note that the dump is not necessarily a full-fidelity translation of the segment.
 In particular, not all metadata is included, and complex metric values may not be complete.

 To run the tool, point it at a segment directory and provide a file for writing output:

 ```
-java -classpath "/my/druid/lib/*" -Ddruid.extensions.loadList="[]" org.apache.druid.cli.Main \
+java -classpath "/my/robux/lib/*" -Drobux.extensions.loadList="[]" org.apache.robux.cli.Main \
   tools dump-segment \
-  --directory /home/druid/path/to/segment/ \
+  --directory /home/robux/path/to/segment/ \
-  --out /home/druid/output.txt
+  --out /home/robux/output.txt
 ```

 If you use JDK 11 and above, you need to add the following additional parameters